marcomarchesi/marcomarchesi.github.io/README.md

 # marcomarchesi.github.io
-My blog about art and technology in the entertainment field.
+My blog about art and technology in the entertainment field.<br>
 Also here:
 [blog.thisismarcomarchesi.com](http://blog.thisismarcomarchesi.com)